Vienna (Billy Joel song): Reception and legacy

 It was played in a 1981 episode of Taxi called "Vienna Waits".
 Marilu Henner's character Elaine Nardo refers to the song while on vacation in Europe with Alex Reiger, played by Judd Hirsch.
-Due to licensing restrictions, the song has been omitted from the episode on DVD, though is intact on the Hulu versions of the episode.
+Due to home viewing licensing restrictions, the song has been omitted from the episode on DVD, though is intact on the Hulu versions of the episode.

 In a July 2008 New York Times article, Joel cited this as one of his two favorite songs, along with "Summer, Highland Falls".

 Writing in 2022, Tim Grierson of MEL Magazine attributed the song's endurance to it being featured in the 2004 film 13 Going on 30, prominence on social media platforms like Twitter and TikTok through the early 2020s, and its messaging, leading to a popularity that he identifies as particularly strong among younger people.
-He further wrote, "unlike something like 'Piano Man,' it hasn’t been shoved down our throats for the entirety of our lives.
+He further wrote, "unlike something like 'Piano Man,' it hasn't been shoved down our throats for the entirety of our lives.
 'Vienna' feels like something you get to discover on your own and then claim for yourself".
+Joel also attributed its late popularity to the film, adding "That's a movie that was popular with girls, and girls are who most of the enthusiasm for the song comes from ...
+It's a coming-of-age song: 'Slow down you crazy child'.
+So I guess it resonates with younger people."
+He has also said that the lyrics reminds listeners "you don't have to squeeze your whole life into your 20s and 30s trying to make it, trying to achieve that American dream, getting in the rat race and killing yourself.
+You have a whole life to live".

-PopMatters critic David Pike rated it one of the "41 essential pop/rock songs with accordion."
+PopMatters critic David Pike rated it one of the "41 essential pop/rock songs with accordion".